Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 > Schedlbauer, M. (2019) Master Data Management, shipzero.
 [Medium](https://medium.com/appanion/10-steps-towards-a-successful-master-data-management-project-1322e20d2241).

  Once we know what they are, we can understand and expose the proper entities and their fields from the right places.

-TODO: 'Roll-up' data into entities and resources that can be queried.
-Then we can work with those bigger objects, confident that we can access the contents if need be.

 ### Identify & Evaluate Data Sources